larq/compute-engine/docs/build.md

 ### Configure .bazelrc ###
-Run the ```./configure.sh``` script in the root directory and answer "Yes" to the ```manylinux2010``` question when you want to build for TensorFlow 2.x or TensorFlow 1.15, and "No" for TensorFlow 1.14 and below.
+Run the ```./configure.sh``` script in the root directory and answer "Yes" to the ```manylinux2010``` question if you want to build the LCE converter's PIP package inside the `tensorflow/tensorflow:custom-op-ubuntu16` container.

 ## LCE for TensorFlow Lite ##
 LCE for TensorFlow Lite has a diverse platform support, covering